 Guelph is served by a Mayor and 12 part-time Councillors, two for each of Guelph’s six wards.
-Reviewing the structure of City Council can help us understand if the size and coverage are adequate for our community.
+Reviewing the structure of City Council helps us understand if the size and coverage are adequate for our community.

-During the first phase of the review, research and community consultation will explore whether the present size and structure of Council can effectively represent you at the local level as our population increases.
-We will use the Municipal Act, 2001 alongside best practices in other municipalities and community engagement to inform a report to Council.
+Research and community consultation explored whether the present size, function and role of Council effectively represent residents at the local level as our population increases.
+We used the Municipal Act, 2001 alongside best practices in other municipalities and community engagement to inform a report to Council.

-- How many Councillors Guelph does Guelph need
+- How many Councillors Guelph needs in each ward

 - Whether Councillors should be full time or part time